RedVelvetZip/scrum-dapp/README.md

 ```
 $ npx hardhat node
 ```
-test it, see outputs in the 'hardhat node' terminal
+test it, see outputs in the 'hardhat node' terminal, deploy or deployGreeter / deployManager / etc
 ```
 $ npx hardhat run scripts/deploy.js --network localhost
 ```